bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

    * Store presence: Edit store listing, pricing & distribution.
 5. As an optional step, you can add translations to your Store Listing.
 To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) and add translations to your Store Listing section.

-Now let's head back to Bitrise and finish off the deploy configuration!
+Now let's head back to [Bitrise](https://app.bitrise.io/apps/add) and finish off the deploy configuration!

-1. In your Bitrise Dashboard, go to **Code Signing** and upload the service account JSON key into the **GENERIC FILE STORAGE**.
+1. In your Bitrise [Dashboard](https://app.bitrise.io/apps/add), go to **Code Signing** and upload the service account JSON key into the **GENERIC FILE STORAGE**.
-2. Copy the env key which stores your uploaded file’s url.
+2. Copy the env key which stores your uploaded file’s URL.

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
 3. Go back to the **Google Play Deploy** Step in your Workflow Editor.